AustinCodingAcademy/austincodingacademy.github.io/_posts/2016-08-23-who-is-austin-coding-academy.md

 The school is expanding - with campuses in Austin, San Antonio, Dallas and Houston - and they're hoping to grow further while maintaining their standards of quality for instruction and mentorship.
 'The most rewarding part of my job,' says Luke, 'is seeing the school [become] a fluidly functioning place where people can comfortably learn to code and do it without having to mortgage their future.'

-Luke and Chris are also working on developing an online version of their classes, but won't be releasing it until they can replicate the same level of encouragement, challenge and guidance the instructors are able to offer in person.
+Luke and Chris are also working on developing an online version of their {% if site.key != 'austin' '%} remote {% endif %} classes, but won't be releasing it until they can replicate the same level of encouragement, challenge and guidance the instructors are able to offer in person.

-Accessibility is their focus - part time night classes, instructors available online to answer questions, tutoring labs on the weekend, and a practical approach to learning.
+Accessibility is their focus - part time night {% if site.key != 'austin' '%} remote {% endif %} classes, instructors available online to answer questions, tutoring labs on the weekend, and a practical approach to learning.

 Austin Coding Academy's graduates are career ready, and ready to take the tech industry by storm.